 How hot it was.?
 Nearly 40 degrees!
 That was the biggest surprise about the wedding for the couple.
 That and waking up the morning after the reception and finding Arun’s younger brother in the same bed!

 Arun and Diya’s Indian wedding photography ceremony commenced with the arrival of Arun and his family.
-Arun’s family greet Diya’s family and Arun is officially welcomed by Diya’s mother who performs an aarathi to ward off the evil eye.
+The two families greet and Arun is officially welcomed by Diya’s mother who performs an aarathi to ward off the evil eye.
 Arun is then led in procession to the mandap.
 To make some sense of all the happenings I admit I have pinched the below from their order of service.

 The priest chants mantras. firstly to invoke the blessings of Lord Ganesh, the dispeller of darkness, ignorance and the remover of obstacles.
-A Thetpai (a ring made from special grass) is given to the groom to be worn during the rites for the purification of his mind. the priest also ties the Raksha Pantham, a holy saffron thread on the right hand of the groom as a symbol of protection.
-These rituals are performed to seek the divine protection and to purify and bless the groom.
+A ring made from special grass is given to the groom to be worn during the rites for the purification of his mind. the priest also ties the Raksha Pantham, a holy saffron thread on the right hand of the groom as a symbol of protection.
+Performing these rituals seek divine protection and to purify and bless the groom.

 Diya’s grand entrance

 Diya enters with her face hidden behind paan (betel) leaves.
 She circles Arun seven times before the couple looks at each other for the “first time.”
 The couple exchange their garlands three times, accepting each other as bride and groom.